12 ways to make your computer look and sound better

 Bored of the same old Windows colors and wallpapers?
 Change the theme: the operating system’s prepackaged look.
 A single theme can include a wallpaper image, color scheme, cursor icon, and even associated sounds.

 To switch between themes, hit the Start menu and click the cog icon to open Settings.
 Then choose Personalization and Themes.
-At first, you’ll only see a handful of themes on the screen, but you can access a whole lot more by clicking Get more themes in the Store.
-To download a theme from the Store, select it and click Get.
+At first, you’ll only see a handful of themes on the screen, but you can access a whole lot more by clicking Get more themes in Microsoft Store.
+To download a theme from the store, select it and click Get.

 Once you’ve chosen your favorite theme (and downloaded it if it wasn’t immediately available), choose it from the Themes dialogue.
-If you like most aspects of the theme, but, say, the wallpaper isn’t your favorite, then relax—you can customize each element individually.
+If you like most aspects of the theme, but, say, the wallpaper isn’t your favorite, no problem—you can customize each element individually.
 Just click on any element to change it.

 2. Adjust colors and transparency

 If you don’t want to make wholesale visual changes with a new theme, you can instead tweak the colors, accents, and transparency.
 The accents settings control how frequently an accent color appears, for example, whether you see it on the title bars of windows or on the Start menu.
 Transparency settings determine effects such as whether you can see the wallpaper through the taskbar.

 Again, open settings by hitting the cog icon on the Start menu.
 Then choose Personalization and Colors.
 Want to base your new color scheme on your wallpaper?
 Tick the box marked Automatically pick an accent color from my background.
 Otherwise, choose a color from the palette.
 Any changes you make will appear immediately, so you can look at the effect and adjust it as needed.